-Review allows a time to highlight the success and barriers and to re-evaluate.
+Review allows a time to highlight the successes and barriers and to re-evaluate.
 It may be suitable to introduce remedial measures, if targets are not met, or to increase ambitions if targets are reached early.
+Full reviews are proposed after 5 and 10 years, with intermediate light reviews annually.